notsamj/Personal-Projects/C App 1/README.md

 ### Experience working on similar programs
 This program is similar by one of the projects from a course I took.
 Because this program is so short, it has a lot in common with my assignments.
-I have concluded that it is different enough to be a separate application because none of my assignments involved communicating between clients involving a server as a medium (to the best of my recollection).
+I have concluded that it is different enough to be a separate application because none of my assignments involved communicating between clients using a server as a medium (to the best of my recollection).
 When it comes to short applications involving a client and server in C, it is inevitable they will be similar due to much of the code comprising setting up sockets and receiving & copying strings.